-- What dates did the employee work while he/she was symptomatic? - What specific foods were touched by the employee's bare hands and were not subsequently cooked prior to service? - Describe the food worker's hygienic practices. - Does the food worker wash his/her hands after using the bathroom? - Does the food handler wash his/her hands as necessary during the day? - Does the food handler use disposable gloves?
+- What dates did the employee work while he/she was symptomatic? - What specific foods were touched by the employee's bare hands and were not subsequently cooked prior to service? - Describe the food employee's hygienic practices. - Does the food employee wash his/her hands after using the bathroom? - Does the food employee wash his/her hands as necessary during the day? - Does the food employee use disposable gloves?
 If so, are they used properly?

-Foods that may have become contaminated by an infected food handler should be embargoed or disposed of in accordance with OCGA 290-5-14-.11 d.
-Interviewing and Education of Other Food Workers
+Foods that may have become contaminated by an infected food employee should be embargoed or disposed of in accordance with Rule 290-5-14-.10 Subsection (3) (a) and (b) on pages 148 and 149 of the Code.